Kimi450/ubuntu_server/README.md

 # Ubuntu Server
-Highly opinionated setup catered to my needs
+Highly opinionated server setup to cater to my needs

 ## On the server